tpoisot/DataSharingPaper/DataSharing-MS.md

-In our experience, releasing computer code (either scripts or full-featured packages) alongside a paper is a good way to get people to reproduce your work, and to use your results to build on.
+In our experience, releasing computer code (either scripts or full-featured packages) alongside a paper is a good way to get people to reproduce your work, and to use your results to build on (if only because it lowers the technical barrier to reproduce the approach).
 Some of these interactions result in collaborations, or in exchanges casting a new light on your previous work.
 In the same vein, releasing your data will allow people to explore new questions using them, which can potentially (i) lead them to interact with you so as to better exploit them, and (ii) show how your data can still provide valuable insights after you are done publishing them.
 The flow of data across research group is a promising way to increase the diversity of collaborations, which is viewed favorably by grant agencies [@Lortie2012], and to a lesser extent, associated with higher citation rates [@Leimu2005].

 ## It is a significant measure of your research impact